leiyangly/HapLongLINEr/README.md

 ### Module 3: Sequence Repository

 Input:
-- BED file of L1 insertions (e.g., from Module 1 or 2)
+- BED file of L1 insertions (e.g., from Module 1 or 2) or L1 coordinate in chr:start-end format
 - Reference version: `--refv hs1` or `--refv hg38`
 - Output folder